 This is where those extremely detailed patterns are analyzed during exercise to measure physiological changes with increasing or decreasing intensity.
 This gives you a pretty accurate estimate of aerobic fitness.

 A handful of preliminary research goes into creating the calculations that provide these estimations, but that is beyond the scope of this article.

 Just know that a DFA a1 = .75 corresponds to the aerobic threshold.
-Here, you begin to see a shift in energy sources moving from fat towards carbohydrates.
+Here, you begin to see a shift in energy sources, moving from fat to carbohydrates.